 - Commitment to serving medically underserved communities

-Scholars may complete their program requirements between December 2017 and June 2018.
+Scholars will be required to complete their program requirements between December 2018 and June 2019.
 Program requirements include:

 - 200 service-learning hours at community site of choice located in an underserved community